Kordyjan/bevy_sorting/README.md

 ## What's this

-The crates adds functions `reads` and `writes` that allows specifying how systems access data.
-The generic parameters for that function can be Components, Resources, Events or any other Rust type that can be associated by the user with notion of reading and writing.
+The crate adds functions `reads` and `writes` that allow specifying how systems access data.
+The generic parameters for that function can be Components, Resources, Events, or any other Rust type that the user can associate with the notion of reading and writing.

-For each of the types user can specify if all reads should be excuted before the first write or other way around - the first read should be after all the write operations.
+For each type, users can specify if all reads should be executed before the first write or the other way around - the first read should be after all the write operations.

 ## Example usages